Fearless-Badger/pnw_map/README.md

-# PNW Events Registry
+ PNW Events Registry

-This project is a full-stack application consisting of a frontend built with React, a backend powered by Django Rest Framework, and a MySQL database.
+This project is a full-stack application consisting of a frontend built with Vue.js, a backend powered by Django Rest Framework, and a MySQL database.

+---

+## Frontend

+To set up and run the frontend:

+(bash)
+cd frontend
+npm install
+npm run dev

 # Frontend